Mold exposure symptoms

 The following symptoms are allergic reactions caused by the hazard class B types and are considered to be non-life threatening.
 Recovering from these may be as simple as removing yourself from the environment and by following a basic detox regiment.

-Sinus congestion: Mold spores in the nasal cavity causes the seriously unpleasant condition of sinus congestion.
-As we all know, fungi loves growing in dark and moist places and our nasal cavities are one of those places.
-Getting rid of fungi in the body is extremely difficult because it could become a recurring condition once you’ve had it.
+Sinus congestion: Mold spores in the nasal cavity causes the unpleasant condition of sinus congestion.
+As we all know, fungi love growing in dark and moist places, and our nasal cavities are one of those places.
+Getting rid of mold in the body is extremely difficult because it could become a recurring condition once you’ve had it.

-Sneezing: Sneezing is the body’s way of expelling unwanted agents that have been breathed in.
+Sneezing: Sneezing is the body’s way of expelling unwanted agents that have been inhaled.
 Frequently sneezing whenever in a particular room or environment can indicate a problem.

-Coughing: If you ever find yourself coughing regularly when at work or at home then it could mean that you have a hidden mold problem.
-Coughing is the most common reaction whenever spores are irritating your lungs.
+Coughing: If you ever find yourself coughing regularly when at work or at home, then it could mean that you have a hidden mold problem.
+Coughing is the most common reaction whenever spores are irritating your throat and lungs.

-Red eyes: Red, itchy and watery eyes are usually a good tell tale sign of allergic conjunctivitis which are most often caused by either higher than average pollen or mold spore counts in the air.
+Red eyes: Red, itchy, and watery eyes are usually a telltale sign of allergies caused by high amounts of airborne pollen or mold spores.

 Learn more about rashes caused by mold here.

 What follows are the results of long term exposure to hazard class A types.
-These are serious and life threatening but it’s important to remember that the mycotoxins breathed in from these types do not directly cause these conditions.
-Instead, the spores damage the immune system over a period of time and this makes people more susceptible to these diseases and conditions.
+These are serious and life-threatening, but it’s important to remember that the mycotoxins breathed in from these types do not directly cause these conditions.
+Instead, the spores damage the immune system over some time, and this makes people more susceptible to these diseases and conditions.

-Immune system suppression Toxic mold spores suppresses the immune system and this can be even more dangerous to those who already have a compromised immune system.
-This potentially leads to a wide variety of recurring bacterial and viral infections.
+Immune system suppression Toxic mold spores suppress the immune system, and this can be even more dangerous to those who already have a compromised immune system.
+It potentially leads to a wide variety of recurring bacterial and viral infections.

-Respiratory problems: Apart from the usual runny nose and sinus congestion problem, the more serious mold species can cause bleeding of the lungs, nose bleeds and swelling as well as bleeding of the lungs.
+Respiratory problems: Apart from the usual runny nose and sinus problem, the more serious mold species can cause bleeding of the lungs, nose bleeds, and swelling.
 It can also suppress the immune system to make people more vulnerable to pneumonia and bronchitis.

-Reproductive System problems: In rarer and more serious cases black mold spores can cause birth defects and miscarriages in pregnant women.
-And in men infertility and impotence.
+Reproductive System problems: In rarer and more serious cases, black mold spores can cause congenital disabilities and miscarriages in pregnant women.
+With men, infertility, and impotence.

-Cancer: Whether or not all toxic molds causes cancer are still up for debate as some experts claim they do while others are not sure.
-However, the carcinogens produced by the aspergillus species haven been confirmed to be a cancer causing mold.
+Cancer: Whether or not all toxic molds cause cancer is still up for debate, as some experts claim they do while others are not sure.
+However, the carcinogens produced by the Aspergillus species have been confirmed to be cancer-causing.

 Other symptoms: Hearing loss, hair loss, weight loss, liver disease, coma and death.

-The good news is that making a full recovery from mold exposure is very possible.
-Recovering from the mold allergy symptoms caused by the hazard class B types can take as little as a few days.
-Simply remove yourself from the infected environment and follow a basic detox program.
+The good news is that making a full recovery from mold exposure is possible.
+Recovering from the mold allergy symptoms caused by the hazard class B types can take as little as a few days by removing yourself from the infected environment and following a basic detox program.

-If the infected area is your home then you will have to locate the source and have it removed, either by yourself (if the problem area is 10 square feet or less in size) or by a professional remedial company.
+If the infected area is in your home, then you will have to locate the source and have it removed, either by yourself (if the problem area is 10 square feet or less in size) or by a professional remedial company.

-If you have been affected by mycotoxins from the hazard class A group then recovery will take considerably longer – even years in some cases.
-It would be best to see a doctor to take a mold exposure blood test.
-In this case your doctor will provide you with the best recovery program.
+If you have been affected by mycotoxins from the hazard class A group, then recovery will take considerably longer – even years in some cases.
+It would be best to see a doctor for a mold exposure blood test.
+In this case, your doctor will provide you with the best recovery program.